DON’T MISS

 German surnames

-German surnames can be found all around the world, not just in German-speaking territories such as Germany, Austria and Switzerland, but also in places with historic patterns of German emigration such as the United States, United Kingdom, Brazil and Argentina.
+German surnames can be found all around the world, not just in German-speaking countries such as Germany, Austria and Switzerland, but also in places with historic patterns of German emigration such as the United States, United Kingdom, Brazil and Argentina.

 Common German last names